bartke/frost/README.md

 - $c$ is the challenge, computed as $H(R \| Y \| m)$.
 - $Y$ is the public key.

-Ed25519 uses a twisted Edwards curve and employs a slightly different verification process for efficiency.
-The verification equation cofactored is:
+Ed25519 uses a twisted Edwards curve and employs a slightly different verification process.
+The cofactored verification equation is:

 $$[8][s]B = [8]R + [8][c]Y$$